Former nun, latex lover seeks funds for PhD at the Royal College of Art.

 About me in robes:

-I was ordained in early 2001 by Trulshik Rinpoche in Kathmandu, Nepal, though was based mainly at a major Buddhist community in France.
+I was ordained in early 2001 by Trulshik Rinpoche in Kathmandu, Nepal, and then was based mainly at a major Buddhist community in France.
 I trained and worked voluntarily in countries of the Himalayas, Europe and South East Asia for the following ten years.
-I even had the fortune of being the attendant to the Dalai Lama over some days during one of his official visits to France.
+I even had the fortune of being the attendant to the Dalai Lama during one of his official visits to France.

 About me in latex:

 Fast forward 5 years, and - no longer a nun - I meet a couture designer who creates beautiful pieces of latex clothing.
-She obtained a doctorate at the Royal College of Art 30 years ago and it is where she launched her career of making latex clothes.
+She obtained a doctorate at the Royal College of Art 30 years ago and soon after, she launched her career of making latex clothes.
 She and I made a natural connection which disarmed me as I explored her clothing collection and she assisted me in trying on a few pieces.

 Once the latex is on, the body has a second skin, it is like a cocoon.
 It is so close to your skin that you feel naked, yet is also like a protective armour.
 Being touched while in latex, sense awareness is heightened.
 The experience is sensual, and awareness of the boundary between the inner and outer sensations of the body are amplified.
 And once the latex is removed, there is a deeply felt release - a sense of being unbound.